inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 = 2.7.3 =

+* Fixed error with upgrading
 * Added ability to add a timer for a quiz
 * Addressed several layout issues
+* Tested up to WP 3.3 Beta 2

 = 2.7.2 =